gholt/swiftly/doc/source/index.rst

                             Indicates the maximum size of an object before uploading it as a segmented object.
 See full help text for more information.
+      --encrypt=KEY         Will encrypt the uploaded object data with KEY.
+This currently uses AES 256 in CBC mode but other algorithms may be offered in the future.

 Output from `swiftly help tempurl`::